Jperez-94/python/README.md

 ## Scripts definition

-1. psw.py : Generates a random password with the specified length.
+1. pswpy.py : Generates a random password with the specified length.
 It can be modified to only return and alphanumeric password.
+2. pandasOpen.py: Basic use of the library pandas.
+Shows how to read data from a csv and xlsx file.
+3. pandasFind.py: Extension of the script pandasOpen.py.
+Find a key in the file.